cfrieberg/readme/README.md

 ### 💼 **Previous Job Experience**

-**IT Consultant
-- Robert Half Technology, Denver, CO  (Aug '19 - Feb '20)**
+**IT Consultant - Robert Half Technology, Denver, CO  (Aug '19 - Feb '20)**
 - Administered patch management for all company laptops and servers, ensuring up-to-date software and security patches were applied.
 - Worked closely with internal teams to design and deploy automated software management systems, reducing manual intervention.
 - Conducted training for junior IT staff to ensure understanding of patch management tools and best practices

-- **Akamai Systems Consulting, Centennial, CO (Feb '19 - Aug '19)**
+**IT Specialist - Akamai Systems Consulting Centennial, CO (Feb '19 - Aug '19)**
-- MSP Specialist, providing IT services to small business throughout the Denver-Metro area
+- Denver-Metro IT MSP Specialist, providing IT services to small business throughout the area.
 - Administration of endpoint device operational support, email and office network management, cat5e install wiring, and system troubleshooting.

--**IT Field Operations Site Lead - 3-D Technology Group, Nashville, TN (Nov '16 - Nov '18)**
+**IT Site Lead of Field Operations - 3-D Technology Group, Nashville, TN (Nov '16 - Nov '18)**
 - Led IT infrastructure operations for hospital domain migration projects, overseeing teams responsible for hardware setup, software installation, and system configurations.
 - Managed a team of technicians to deploy and maintain over 100 devices daily, ensuring compliance with strict timelines and quality standards.
 - Met with Executives and Directors each morning during Saftey Huddle giving migration project status updates.